The best personal finance software can make financial planning easy.

 It's not the prettiest software around, and it's slightly more awkward to use than many of its more refined cousins, although BankTree does produce very neat reports which you can break down by time, or by payee.
 It may be worth experimenting with the free trial before you choose to invest in this one.

-Pricing costs £35/$40 for the desktop software and comes with one year of updates and support, though you are restricted to one PC and there is a charge of around £5/$6 per additional PC you want to run the software on.
-There's also a browser-based version available for £35/$40 per year.
+The desktop software comes with one year of updates and support, though you are restricted to one PC and there is a charge for any additional PC you want to run the software on.
+There's also a browser-based version available.

 Whichever version you opt for, there's a 30 day free trial available, so you can try before you buy to get an idea if BankTree will work for you.